-Islington Park is the cross pollination between garden and house.
-In the way a seed has an internal logic and genetic code, gestures are prioritized unique to the environment and prevailing conditions.
+Islington Park is a cross-pollination between garden and house.
+In the way a seed has an internal logic and genetic code, architectural gestures are prioritised unique to the surrounding environment and prevailing conditions.

-The existing dwellings is partly demolished and new living, kitchen and bathing spaces are created.
-A diagram is revealed as the southern addition gestures to capture the northern light, frame the view to the park and protect from the western sun.
-Afternoon light is filtered by the gum trees and the sound of the cricket matches acts as a backdrop in the summer months.
+The existing dwelling was partly demolished and new living, kitchen and bathing spaces were created.
+A diagram is revealed as the new southern addition gestures to capture the northern light, frame the view to the park and protect from the western sun.
+Afternoon light is filtered by the gum trees and the sound of cricket matches on the adjacent park act as a backdrop to the summer months.

-Through this process the building becomes endemic to its place and setting.
+Through these devices, the building becomes endemic to its place and setting.

 AIA Newcastle chapter - Small Project Architecture Award